COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 The Trustees of the Fund, which is now administered by Heritage New Zealand, have substantially allocated the total pool of funding available, however a small amount of funding could potentially be available in the future, should any allocated projects not uplift their funds.

-The purpose of the Contestable Fund is to encourage and assist with voluntary work that benefits the natural and built environment associated with notable trees, heritage sites, and vegetation and habitat sites listed in chapters 28 and 29 of the District Plan.
+Our aim to encourage and assist with voluntary work that benefits the natural and built environment associated with notable trees, heritage sites, and vegetation and habitat sites listed in chapters 28 and 29 of the District Plan.